linl33/bohemia/guides/guide_odk_setup.md

 - Select "Ubuntu Server 18.04 LTS (HVM), SSD Volume Type" -To the far right select 64-bit (x86)
 - Click “select”
-- Choose the instance type: General purpose, t2.small (or larger)
+- Choose the instance type: General purpose, t2.small
 - Click on Next: Configure Instance Details.
 - Select the VPC you previously created in the Network dropdown ("aggregate-vpc")
 - Select "Enable" in the Auto-assign Public IP dropdown.